zriyansh/signoz.io/blog/2022-02-23-distributed-tracing-nodejs.md

 Distributed tracing is a powerful and critical toolkit for developers creating applications based on microservices architecture.
 For nodejs applications based on microservices architecture, distributed tracing can enable a central overview of how requests are performing across services which is needed for quick debugging.

-OpenTelemetry and SigNoz provides a great open-source solution to implement distributed tracing for your applications.
+OpenTelemetry and SigNoz provide a great open-source combo to implement distributed tracing for your nodejs applications.
 You can check out SigNoz by visiting its GitHub repo 👇

 [![SigNoz GitHub repo](/img/blog/common/signoz_github.webp)](https://github.com/SigNoz/signoz)